 What is Organic Farming?

-"Organic farming" is the name given to a variety of agricultural production systems that aim to work "with nature" rather than by conquering it.
-"Organic" is most commonly associated with food production, both crop and livestock.
-However, "organic" methods are also employed in the production of many other goods, leading to products as diverse as timber and clothing being labelled as organic.
+“Organic” is most commonly associated with food production, both crop and livestock.
+However, “organic” methods are also employed in the production of many other goods, leading to products as diverse as timber and clothing being labelled as organic.

 The principal differences between organic farming and conventional farming are the former's extensive restriction of the use of artificial pesticides, fertilisers and other agro-chemicals; its hostility to the agricultural application of biotechnology; its rejection of the routine use of pharmaceuticals on livestock; its attention to animal welfare; and its focus on crop rotation, soil quality and maintaining biological diversity as alternatives to chemicals.
 In this way, organic farming is in many respects, a return to "traditional" farming methods.

-The "Organic Movement" is a well-established and fairly successful strand of the wider environmental movement.
-Organic food is felt by a growing number of consumers to be safer, more nutritious, taste better and be less harmful to the environment and animal welfare than conventionally produced food, and the market for it has grown in recent years accordingly.
+The “Organic Movement” is a well-established and fairly successful strand of the wider environmental movement.
+Organic food is felt by a growing number of consumers to be safer, more nutritious, taste better and to be less harmful to the environment and animal welfare than conventionally produced food, and the market for it has grown in recent years accordingly.

 In the UK, products that are produced in line with organic standards are labelled as such.
 There are a number of different organic certification schemes in the UK, by far the largest of which is that operated by the Soil Association, which certifies some 70 per cent of UK organic produce.
-These schemes are required to comply with standards set by the UK Register of Organic Food Standards (UKROFS), which ensures compliance with European and international organic standards.
-By law, products labelled as organic must display a certification number or symbol.

 Some organic standards include commitments to human rights and fair trade, as well as those elements relating solely to production methods.